John-Nik/portfolio/README.md

 **1.3.6:** Fixed the minor bug preventing the /contact page from compiling

 **1.3.7:** Updated the middleware to make the admin page url from '/admin/index.html' to just '/admin'

+**1.3.8:** Added a new field in the CMS panel which enables or disables links of posts